Emerging Scholars Program Faculty Viewbook

 My research seeks to understand how children learn language across sociocultural contexts, with a focus on multilingual learners.
 Our current work looks to expand descriptions of language development in young children by combining observational and experimental measures of language comprehension and use with family and community perspectives about what is normative language development.

-We will be working on several projects, including: 1) a longitudinal study of language development in Spanish-English bilingual toddlers; 2) a qualitative study of Latine parents’ perceptions of differences in young children’s language development, and 3) a study of what pediatricians know about bilingual language development and how that affects the care they provide for bilingual families.
+We will be working on several projects, including: 1) a longitudinal study of language development in Spanish-English bilingual toddlers; 2) a study looking at socioeconomic disparities in early cognitive development; and 3) a training for pediatricians on how to support parent-child relationships and early literacy in multilingual families.